 (Lewis, 2008, 182)

 In APA, the list of references is called 'References'.
-Below, examples of various kinds of sources are given.
+Below, examples of various kinds of sources are provided.

 In the list of references, the entries are listed in alphabetical order.
 Hanging indentation (which means that the second and subsequent lines of the entry are indented) is often used.